Freon

-Freon (/ˈfriːɒn/ FREE-on) is a registered trademark of the Chemours Company and generic descriptor for a number of halocarbon products.
+Freon (/ˈfriːɒn/ FREE-on) is a registered trademark of Chemours and generic descriptor for a number of halocarbon products.
 They are stable, nonflammable, low toxicity gases or liquids which have generally been used as refrigerants and as aerosol propellants.
 They include chlorofluorocarbons (CFCs) and hydrofluorocarbons (HFCs), both of which cause ozone depletion (although the latter much less so) and contribute to global warming.
-"Freon" is the brand name for the refrigerants R-12, R-13B1, R-22, R-410A, R-502, and R-503 manufactured by the Chemours Company.
+"Freon" is the brand name for the refrigerants R-12, R-13B1, R-22, R-410A, R-502, and R-503 manufactured by Chemours.
 They emit a strong smell similar to acetone.
 Freon has been found to cause damage to human health when inhaled in large amounts.
 Studies have been conducted in the pursuit to find beneficial reuses for gases under the Freon umbrella as an alternative to disposal.

 History

 The first CFCs were synthesized by Frédéric Swarts in the 1890s.
-In the late 1920s, a research team was formed by Charles Franklin Kettering in General Motors to find a replacement for the dangerous refrigerants then in use, such as ammonia.
+In the late 1920s, a research team was formed by Charles Franklin Kettering at General Motors to find a replacement for the dangerous refrigerants then in use, such as ammonia.
 The team was headed by Thomas Midgley Jr. In 1928, they improved the synthesis of CFCs and demonstrated their usefulness for such a purpose and their stability and nontoxicity.
 Kettering patented a refrigerating apparatus to use the gas; this was issued to Frigidaire, a wholly owned subsidiary of General Motors.

 In 1930, General Motors and DuPont formed Kinetic Chemicals to produce Freon.
-Their product was dichlorodifluoromethane and is now designated "Freon-12", "R-12", or "CFC-12".
+Their product was dichlorodifluoromethane and is designated "Freon-12", "R-12", or "CFC-12".
 The number after the R is a refrigerant class number developed by DuPont to systematically identify single halogenated hydrocarbons, as well as other refrigerants besides halocarbons.

-Most uses of CFCs are now banned or severely restricted by the Montreal Protocol of August 1987, as they have been shown to be responsible for ozone depletion.
+Most uses of CFCs have since been banned or severely restricted by the Montreal Protocol of August 1987, as they have been shown to be responsible for ozone depletion.
 Brands of Freon containing HFCs instead have replaced many uses, but they, too, are under strict control under the Kyoto Protocol, as they are deemed "super-greenhouse effect" gases.

-Beneficial reuse

-It is possible to convert Freon-11 into three-dimensional graphene through chemical treatment involving magnesium powder.
-Injecting CCl_{3}F (Freon-11) into an argon-filled container and across the surface of molten magnesium powder allows the chemicals to undergo a reduction reaction that creates three-dimensional graphene.
-This three-dimensional graphene is highly conductive and can be used to create high-rate supercapacitors for storage of electrical power.